 - Try lime or orange zest in place of lemon.
 No matter what citrus you choose, add about 2 teaspoons of zest.

-- Fresh or frozen blackberries are fine for this recipe, just make sure any frozen berries you use are fully thawed.
+- Fresh or frozen blackberries are fine for this recipe, just make sure any frozen berries you use are fully thawed before folding them into the batter.

-- Last but not least, if you don't like cardamom, sub ground cinnamon instead.
+- If you don't like cardamom, sub ground cinnamon or ginger instead.